hsirtl/aqua-workshop-exercises/docs/challenge-qc-05.md

 ### Open a Terminal

-1. From the View menu, select Terminal or Integrated Terminal.
+1. From the **View** menu, select **Terminal** or **Integrated Terminal**.

-### Change the GenerateRandomBit-operation so that it generates a random bit
+### Navigate to the Random Bit Generator code

-1. Navigate into the directory `~\qc\04-Grover\`.
+1. Navigate into the directory `~\qc\02-RandomBit\`.

-1. Open the `Program.qs` file.
-1. Replace the comment (and the following line)
-    `// *** REPLACE FOLLOWING LINE AND ENTER MISSING CODE HERE ***`
-    by some code that implements the desired functionality.
-1. Replace the comment
-    `// *** ENTER MISSING CODE HERE ***`
-    by some code that implements the desired functionality.
+### Log in to Azure using your credentials

-1. Run `dotnet run --n-qubits 3 --idx-marked 6`.
+1. Run `az login`.

-1. If the operation worked correctly, the output should be a little-endian representation of `idxMarked`.
+### Specify the subscription you want to use

+1. Run `az account set -s MySubscriptionID`.

+### List all Workspaces and select one as the default Workspace

+1. Run `az quantum workspace list`.
+1. Run `az quantum workspace set -g aqua-ws-rg -w aqua-ws -l westeurope -o table`.

+### List all available quantum targets and submit the app to one of them

+1. Run `az quantum target list -o table`.
+1. Run `az quantum execute --target-id ionq.simulator -o table`.

+## Further reading

+For further reading (and description for how to submit to the Ionq QPU) see [Quickstart: Create a quantum-based random number generator in Azure Quantum](https://docs.microsoft.com/azure/quantum/quickstart-microsoft-qc?pivots=platform-ionq).